GEM-Test-Setup/GEM-detector-Alignment/README.md

     * draws a track to the 3d graph with uncertainty bars
     * visualize(Point, Point, Point)
     * visualize(Track)
-# regress.c
-Used to determine track all offsets
-WIP

 # Z_Rotation_Regression.C
 Calculates Z rotation offset and associated translation constants